About Our Staff

-Sue is a new psychology intern at Wellesley.
+Sue has returned to the Stone Center for her second year.
 She is a licensed psychologist from Sydney, Australia where she specialized in adult mental health and cognitive behavior therapy.
 Sue worked for several years in Sydney in both community mental health and also in her own private practice before moving to Boston.
 Sue is currently pursuing licensure here in the US and is completing her Psy D at the Massachusetts School of Professional Psychology while working at Dana-Farber Cancer Institute.
 Her particular areas of interest include grief and loss, coping with illness, relationship difficulties, anxiety, depression and women's issues.

 Lauren is a psychology intern who received her M.A. from the Massachusetts School of Professional Psychology, where she is currently pursuing her doctorate degree in Clinical Psychology.
 She has previous experience working on an inpatient unit, community mental health setting, and at a high school.
 Lauren’s interests include adolescent/emerging adult identity development, professional development, self-care, compassion as well as CBT approaches to anxiety, and depression.